immcantation/tigger/docs/topics/reassignAlleles.md

 Default is SEQUENCE_IMGT

 method
-:   the method to be used when realigning sequences to the genotype_db sequences.
+:   method to use when realigning sequences to the genotype_db sequences.
 Currently, only `"hammming"` (for Hamming distance) is implemented.